 Boston breast lift surgeon Dr. Joseph Russo recommends a breast lift to correct sagging breasts.
 A breast lift can achieve this by repositioning both the breast and the areola to a higher and more youthful profile and removing any excess skin.

-Dr. Joseph Russo uses several techniques for breast lifts for our patients in Boston depending on the results that they want to achieve.
+Dr. Joseph Russo uses several techniques for breast lifts depending on the results that they want to achieve.
 If a minor or small breast lift is needed, the procedure starts by making a donut-shaped incision encircling the entire areola.
 From here, a ring of skin will be removed and the remaining skin will be sutured back to resemble a purse string.
-For a higher breast lift, the lollipop technique will be used on our Boston patients because it allows for more skin to be removed.
+For a higher breast lift, the lollipop technique will be used because it allows for more skin to be removed.
 This involves making an incision around the areola and removing a ring of skin, after which the nipple will be elevated.
 A vertical incision will then be made below the areola and tissue will be removed to achieve a greater breast lift for our patients in Boston.
-But if our patients require an even more dramatic lift, then we recommend the anchor incision.
+Breast lifts that require an even more dramatic lift, then we recommend the anchor incision.
 This involves removing a wedge of skin underneath the breast and repositioning the breast tissues to a higher position.
-This type of breast lift, however, leaves a more noticeable scar because a significant amount of skin will be removed.
+This type of breast lift Boston surgeon performs leaves a more noticeable scar because a significant amount of skin will be removed.